Scarlett-Spade/Movie-Recommendation-Portal/README.md

-# Movie-Recommendation-App
+# NFT-App

 This is a Buildspace project.

-During a 2-week learn-a-thon, I wrote an Ethereum smart contract using Solidity, deployed the smart contract to the blockchain, and created a web3 client app that interacts with the smart contract by allowing users to send movie recommendations.
+During a 7-day learn-a-thon, I wrote an Ethereum smart contract using Solidity, programmatically generated my own NFT collection, and created a React dApp allowing users to mint the NFT collection.

-I received an NFT for being a part of the first 200 people to complete the learn-a-thon challenge.
+I received an NFT for completing the learn-a-thon challenge within the 7-day sprint.